George Mason University

-The university is classified among "R1: Doctoral Universities – Very high research activity".
-Two professors were awarded the Nobel Memorial Prize in Economics during their time at George Mason University: James M. Buchanan in 1986 and Vernon L. Smith in 2002.
+The university operates four campuses; the flagship campus is in the Fairfax, Virginia area.
+Its other three campuses are in Arlington, Front Royal, and Prince William County.
+It also operates a retreat and conference center in Lorton and an international campus in Incheon, South Korea.
+It is classified among "R1: Doctoral Universities – Very high research activity".
+Since the university's founding, two of its economics professors have received the Nobel Memorial Prize in Economics: James M. Buchanan in 1986 and Vernon L. Smith in 2002.